Sayanghosh400/crypto-investigator/README.md

-A tool for authenticate public keys of different Crypto Currencies.
+A tool for authenticattion of public keys of different Crypto Currencies.